Pushkal-Gupta/Pushkal-Gupta/README.md

 - **Understanding by building** — autograd engines, neural nets, and classical vision operators written from first principles.
 If I can't derive it, I don't trust the abstraction.
 - **On-device ML** — the path that actually matters: train, compress, deploy, benchmark on hardware.
 Latency and memory measured on real silicon, not just on a laptop.
 - **Sensor-flavoured systems** — noisy time-series, industrial sensor data, edge–fog–cloud architectures where a millisecond decision happens locally.
+- **Platforms that watch and repair themselves** — end-to-end observability (distributed tracing, dependency-graph telemetry) and self-healing CI/CD that remediates security issues and babysits its own PRs.
+Same instinct as the rest: understand the system well enough that it can act on itself.

 ## Built from scratch

 The thread that ties most of my work together: write it from the math up, test every piece, then look at what it actually does.

 - **[micrograd](https://github.com/Pushkal-Gupta/micrograd)** — A scalar-level autograd engine.
 Each node holds one value and the op that made it; the backward pass walks the DAG in reverse applying the chain rule.
 Built across basics → intermediate → advanced notebooks, with the gradient-accumulation failure mode for reused nodes made explicit.
 - **[NumPy-only Neural Net](https://github.com/Pushkal-Gupta/Numpy-only-Neural-Net)** — A feedforward net in pure NumPy, no autograd framework.
-Three notebooks in sequence: a heavily-annotated MNIST digit classifier (every matrix shape and gradient derived by hand), a deeper Fashion-MNIST net with mini-batch SGD, and a dynamic-depth MLP for letter recognition with He init and per-epoch shuffling.
+Notebooks in sequence: a heavily-annotated MNIST digit classifier (every matrix shape and gradient derived by hand), a deeper Fashion-MNIST net with mini-batch SGD, a dynamic-depth MLP for letter recognition with He init and per-epoch shuffling, and a transfer-learning finale — a 7-layer MIT-BIH arrhythmia network (96.55%) frozen as a feature extractor to detect myocardial infarction on unseen PTB ECG.
 Picks up where micrograd leaves off: scalar autodiff → vectorized matrices.
 - **[ImageLab](https://github.com/Pushkal-Gupta/Julia)** *(Julia)* — Classical computer vision, built operator by operator: naive convolution → six padding modes → separable filters → first/second-order edges → Canny from scratch → Harris corners, Hough lines, connected components, NCC → Gaussian/Laplacian pyramids → anisotropic diffusion → multi-band blending → convolution as Toeplitz/circulant matrices → a Whitted-style ray tracer → differentiable filters via ForwardDiff → Lucas-Kanade and Horn-Schunck optical flow (both pyramidal) → colour spaces and Di Zenzo gradients. **1530 passing tests.**

 ## Applied ML & data